jiedxu/psa-notebook/README.md

 [`edxu96.github.io/psa-notebook`](https://edxu96.github.io/psa-notebook) provides a Jupyter notebook working environment, with `pandapower`, `networkx`, `seaborn` and other useful packages pre-installed.

+You can even use it in a mobile browser:

 ![screenshot of using psa-notebook in a mobile browser](./img/mobile-screenshot.png)

 ## Kernels